FaheemAbbas14/rsa2048_sample/README.md

-# RSA-1024 Encrypt/Decrypt Sample (nRF5340 + Zephyr)
+# RSA Encrypt/Decrypt Sample (nRF5340 + Zephyr)

-This sample uses PSA Crypto to create an RSA-1024 key pair, stores it once in LittleFS (`/lfs/rsa_keypair.bin`), loads it again on reboot, encrypts a plaintext message, decrypts it, and verifies the decrypted output matches the original plaintext.
+This sample uses PSA Crypto to create an RSA key pair (size selected via Kconfig), stores it once in LittleFS (`/lfs/rsa_keypair.bin`), loads it again on reboot, encrypts a plaintext message, decrypts it, and verifies the decrypted output matches the original plaintext.

 ## Code structure